McCoyBot/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-of-search.md

 # Overview of search in SharePoint Online

-If you're responsible for search in your organization, learn how you can customize the classic search experience in SharePoint Online to make it easier for users to find the information they're looking for.

 SharePoint Online has both a classic and a modern search experience.
-You can customize the classic search experience, but **not** the modern.
-Both search experiences use the same search index to find search results, and some settings can impact both experiences.
-[Learn about the differences between the classic and modern experiences. ](differences-classic-modern-search.md)
+The classic search experience can be customized (the modern cannot be at this time) to make it easier for customers to find information.
+Both search experiences use the same search index and some settings can impact both experiences.
+(See [Differences between the classic and modern search experiences in SharePoint Online](https://docs.microsoft.com/en-us/sharepoint/differences-classic-modern-search)  for more information.)

-Below are the main areas where you can customize and impact the search experience and make sure that search is performing the way you want.
-The high-level overview of [How search works](overview-of-search.md#howsearchworks) can also help you understand where and how you can impact the search experience in SharePoint Online.

-Many of the search features are available on the [search administration page](manage-search-the-admin-center.md) in the SharePoint admin center.
+Many of the available search features are listed in the [SharePoint Online search administration overview](https://docs.microsoft.com/en-us/sharepoint/manage-search-the-admin-center).

-## Make sure the content can be found

-The content must be crawled and added to the search index for your users to find what they're looking for when they search in SharePoint Online.

-See how you can make content searchable, and how you can crawl content to get it into the search index.
-Also, see how you can help users search for content across Office 365 and on-premises SharePoint Server at the same time.
-[Learn more](make-sure-content-can-be-found.md).

-## Make the search results look great

-Presenting the search results the right way makes content easier to find.

-See how you can manage the Search Center in SharePoint Online, and how you can use the different search Web Parts to help each user find what they're looking for.
-[Learn more](make-search-results-look-great.md).

-## Show relevant search results

-All search results are not relevant to everyone all the time.

-See how you can show each user exactly the results they're looking for.
-[Learn more](show-relevant-search-results.md).

-## Check logs, limits and reports

-See how you can check if the crawler has added content to the search index, and if your users are finding what they're looking for.
-Look up the limits for search, for example how many entries you can have in a custom search dictionary.
-[Learn more](check-logs-limits-and-reports.md).

 ## How search works
 <a name="howsearchworks"> </a>

-This high-level overview of how search works can help you understand where and how you can customize the search in SharePoint Online.

-In lists and libraries, site columns store detailed information about each document.
+When SharePoint Online indexes lists and libraries of managed properties, it uses site columns to store detailed information about each document indexed.

 1. Search **crawls** the lists and libraries and adds the site columns and values to the search index.